 The flotilla will muster between Hammersmith and Battersea and sail through central London before dispersing between Tower Bridge and West India Docks, passing dozens of popular spectator points along the way.

-So where’s the best place to stand if you want to witness this historic event while staying in top hotels in London this weekend?
+So where’s the best place to stand if you want to witness this historic event while staying in luxury hotels London this weekend?
 Here’s a run-down of some of the best spots.

 Head to the area near Royal Hospital and you should get a great view of the boats as they begin their river journey.
 There will also be a number of large viewing screens along the length of the embankment.